gatkinso/swift-fun/README.md

 Everything here is a very basic starting point to explore Swift syntax, packages, unit testing techniques.

+Also, export things like is the style "canonical Swift?"
+Does such a thing exist like it seems to in Go?

+Basically explore things to help a person who is stepping into a Swift developer role.

 ## Building
 ```
 you@mac swift-fun % cd swift-fun/MyLib